-You know, staying in India, I’ve always been a fan of colorful Asian design.
-The one with colors, patterns, textures and literally everything clubbed together.
-So yes, modern, minimalist designs didn’t appeal to me much before.
-This was until I visited the Villa Savoye in France during my blogging trip last year!
+You know, being based in India, I’ve always been drawn to colorful Asian design — the kind that layers textures, patterns, and vibrant hues together.
+So yes, minimalist modern architecture never really spoke to me… until I finally visited the Villa Savoye in France during my blogging trip last year.

 We’ve sprinkled affiliate links to relevant products from the US market in this article!
 Support architectural writers the easy way—no tip jars, just click, cart & shop!